The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 In this cult-like dynamic, the daughter in law coerces and requires your son to behave in a way that aligns with her agenda, thoughts and wishes.
 There are some specific similarities between what’s happening here, and what cult leaders do.

-There are 2 main times when daughter in laws cause family estrangements between sons and their mothers
+There are 2 main times when daughters in law cause family estrangements between sons and their mothers

-A lot of estrangements of sons happen, or worsen, soon after marriage or following the birth of a grandchild.
-Once your daughter in law married your son, she might have felt her position in his life was more solidified and so she felt emboldened to make demands on him.
-She may also have felt that it was her right, as the wife, to be the leading lady in your son’s life.
-And even if you in no way wanted to stand in her way, that doesn’t mean she wasn’t insecure about you.
+A lot of estrangements from sons happen, or worsen, soon after marriage or following the birth of a grandchild.
+Once your daughter in law married your son, she might have felt her position in his life was more solidified, and so she felt emboldened to make demands on him.
+Even if you in no way wanted to overpower her role on your son’s life, that doesn’t mean she wasn’t insecure about you.
+In other words, her being triggered may have nothing to do with your actual actions.

 The birth of a baby is a common time for your DIL to start talking more about boundaries, and you might find your son and DIL becoming more distant or bolder in their requests, or demands.
 Some of this can be a normal, healthy part of your son and DIL finding their footing as parents and autonomous adults, but it can also signal something emotionally unhealthy.